 I don’t have a photo showing the trolleys rails.
 Basing on the diagram, I felt that it would be sufficiently similar to put rectangular or even square profiles of about 70 mm.
 It is also necessary to provide mechanical and electrical end stops for limit switches.

 As for the trolleys, the matter is more complex, and I have only partial views.
-Here, as for other details, the shape of the hoods has evolved over the years.
+Here, as for other details, the shape of the bonnets has evolved over the years.
 I want to represent the older models, with the cross travel electric motor protruding at the rear.
 One may think it was to improve ventilation.

 On the inside, it is even less obvious, with an electrical connection box, probably a traction device for the festooned power cable, the rail supporting the cable, and the relative position control system of the two trolleys, which seems quite different from the one that can be seen on more recent cranes.